ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-08-aws-solutions-arch-redshift.md

 Data is encrypted in transit and at rest using Redshift managed keys.
 Key Management through HSM or KMS is possible.

-Redshift does not use indexes.
+Redshift does not use indexes because the data is stored in columns.

+Free storge for snapshots and backups up the amount of storage in the cluster

 ## Configurations